Creating Global Edge

 Cache Key Hostname

-When configuring cache keys, you can select the hostname to use.
+When configuring cache keys, you can select the host name to use.
 Detailed items are as follows:

 ItemDescription